-Tests: There will be a short in-class written Quiz each Monday on the topics covered the previous week, starting with the second week (for a total of four short exams) and a final exam.
-Late exams will not be given; however, you are allowed to miss one (or drop the worst, see below).
-Exams will emphasize material discussed in class, but may include topics covered only in the reading assignment.
+Tests: There will be a short in-class written Quiz each Monday on the topics covered the previous week, starting with the second week (for a total of four short exams) and a final exam during the last class period.
+Make up exams will not be given; however, you are allowed to miss one quiz (or drop the worst, see below).
+They will emphasize material discussed in class, but may include topics covered only in an Internet based reading assignment.
 All quizzes and exams will be closed book and closed-notes, and calculators will not be allowed (or needed).
 It is important to remember that the exams will cover material from the assigned reading that may or may not be discussed in class.